 May 20-August 20 2017

-The San Diego Chinese Historical Museum is excited to announce the homegrown exhibition, Unseen Portrait: The Art of Tom Hom.
-Many in San Diego have heard of longtime Chinese American leader and political legend, Tom Hom, but only his family and close friends are aware of his artistic talents.
-For the first time ever, Tom Hom is going public with his art!
-This exhibition will highlight Hom’s dedication to documenting the Chinese American experience in artistic form.
-Fifty works on display capture over seventy years of artistic creation, including sketches, cartoons, watercolors, and oil paintings.
-SDCHM is proud to celebrate the achievements of this inspirational community figure for his 90th birthday.
+In 2017, the San Diego Chinese Historical Museum held an exhibition of illustrations by San Diego’s own Tom Hom, under the title, Unseen Portrait: The Art of Tom Hom.
+Many in San Diego have heard of longtime Chinese American leader and political legend, Tom E. Hom, but only his family and close friends are aware of his artistic talents.
+This exhibition highlighted Hom’s dedication to documenting the Chinese American experience in artistic form.
+Fifty works on display captured over seventy years of artistic creation, including sketches, cartoons, watercolors, and oil paintings.

 Radical Machines: Chinese in the Information Age

 The San Diego Chinese Historical Museum launched the international debut of Radical Machines: Chinese in the Information Age, which explored the seemingly impossible, yet technologically crucial Chinese typewriter – a machine that inputs a language with no alphabet, yet has more than 70,000 characters.
 The exhibition, curated by award-winning Stanford historian Dr. Tom Mullaney, was installed in the Dr. Sun-Yat Sen Memorial Extension building from January 21 – April 16, 2017.

 The exhibit was composed of Dr. Mullaney’s personal collection, which is the largest Chinese and Pan-Asian typewriter and I.T. collection in the world and highlighted artifacts and materials from the fields of printing, telegraphy, typewriting and computing in China, Japan and Korea, the first of its kind.